-- Inspecting correspondence with relevant licensing or regulatory authorities including the PRA and FCA; and - Review of minutes of meetings of the Board of Directors and the Audit Committee held during the year; - Discussing amongst the engagement team the laws and regulations listed above, and remaining alert to any indications of non-compliance.
+- Inspecting correspondence with relevant licensing or regulatory authorities including the PRA and FCA; - Review of minutes of meetings of the Board of Directors and the Audit Committee held during the year; and - Discussing amongst the engagement team the laws and regulations listed above, and remaining alert to any indications of non-compliance.

-We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as AIM rules, AQSE rules, SECR requirements, tax legislation, pension legislation, the Companies Act 2006.
+We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as AIM rules, AQSE rules, Streamlined Energy & Carbon Reporting requirements, tax legislation and the Companies Act 2006.